Lucy Koh: Renomination to court of appeals under Biden

 On September 8, 2021, President Joe Biden announced his intention to renominate Koh to serve as a United States circuit judge for the Ninth Circuit.
-On September 20, 2021, her nomination was sent to the Senate.
-President Biden nominated Koh to the seat to be vacated by Judge Richard Paez, who had announced his intent to assume senior status upon confirmation of a successor.
+On September 20, her nomination was sent to the Senate.
+Biden nominated Koh to the seat to be vacated by Judge Richard Paez, who had announced his intent to assume senior status upon confirmation of a successor.
 Koh was unanimously rated "well qualified" for the circuit judgeship by the American Bar Association's Standing Committee on the Federal Judiciary.

 On October 6, 2021, the Senate Judiciary Committee held a confirmation hearing on her nomination.
 During her hearing, Republican senators criticized Koh for her ruling in the Tandon case.
-At least one Republican senator accused her of being hostile to people of faith; Koh noted that she is herself a person of faith.
-Another Republican senator, Tom Cotton, suggested that Koh should have disregarded circuit precedent in the Tandon case; Koh responded by noting that she was bound to follow the precedents of higher courts.
-Democrats defended Koh, and her nomination was also supported by former California Governor Arnold Schwarzenegger, a Republican who had appointed Koh to the state court earlier in her career.
-California Senator Alex Padilla criticized Republicans over attacks on Koh and other Biden judicial nominees, suggesting that Republicans had singled out nonwhite judicial nominees for disparaging treatment.
-On October 28, 2021, Koh's nomination was favorably reported by the committee by a 13–9 vote.
+At least one Republican senator accused her of hostility to people of faith; Koh noted that she is a person of faith.
+Another Republican senator, Tom Cotton, suggested that Koh should have disregarded circuit precedent in the Tandon case; Koh responded that she was bound to follow higher court precedents.
+Democrats defended Koh, and her nomination was also supported by former California Governor Arnold Schwarzenegger, a Republican who appointed Koh to the state court earlier in her career.
+California Senator Alex Padilla criticized Republicans' attacks on Koh and other Biden judicial nominees, suggesting that they had singled out nonwhite judicial nominees for disparaging treatment.
+On October 28, Koh's nomination was favorably reported by the committee by a 13–9 vote.

 On December 7, 2021, Majority Leader Chuck Schumer filed cloture on Koh's nomination.
-On December 9, 2021, the Senate invoked cloture on her nomination by a 51–38 vote.
-On December 13, 2021, Koh was confirmed by a 50–45 vote.
-She received her judicial commission on December 14, 2021.
+On December 9, the Senate invoked cloture on her nomination by a 51–38 vote.
+On December 13, Koh was confirmed by a 50–45 vote and she received her judicial commission on December 14.
 Koh is the first Korean-American woman to serve as a federal appellate judge and the second Asian Pacific American woman to serve on the Ninth Circuit from California, after Jacqueline Nguyen.

 Cases as a circuit judge

 On November 13, 2023, Koh was in a 7-4 majority that temporarily blocked Idaho's abortion ban due to its lack of exceptions for medical emergencies.
 On January 5, 2024, the Supreme Court said it would take up the case and dissolved the 9th Circuit's temporary injunction.
 On June 27, 2024, the Supreme Court dissolved the stay in Moyle v.
 United States, reinstating the 9th circuit's injunction against the ban.

-On January 11, 2024, Koh struck down a San Francisco ordinance that prohibited homeless people from "sleeping, lodging or camping on public property."
+On January 11, 2024, Koh struck down a San Francisco ordinance that prohibited homeless people from "sleeping, lodging or camping on public property".

-On May 14, 2025, Koh upheld a federal district court's order blocking Trump from cutting legal aid funding for migrants.
+On May 14, 2025, Koh upheld a federal district court's order blocking the Trump administration from cutting legal aid funding for migrants.
+In October 2025, Koh and William A. Fletcher wrote a concurring opinion when the full 9th circuit declined to visit their previous ruling.